 - Water conservation or efficiencies on landowner property; or

 - Landowner delivery or drainage systems.

-An obligation or contract to borrow such money is exempt from the existing requirement that a contract purporting to bind the district to pay any sum in excess of $500,000 must be ratified by a majority of all the votes cast at a general or special election.
+An obligation or contract to borrow such money is exempt from the existing requirement that a contract purporting to bind the district to pay a certain sum must be ratified by a certain number of district voters.
 Additionally, the district cannot assess landowners to raise money to fund the loans.

-In case of default in the payment of any loan installment, the county treasurer may assess upon the eligible real property a tax lien for the payment of the whole of the unpaid installment; except that, the county treasurer shall not assess a tax lien for the entire value of the landowner's portion of the irrigation loan issued by the water district.
+In case of default in the payment of any loan installment, the county treasurer may assess upon the eligible real property a tax lien for the payment of the whole of the unpaid installment but is prohibited from assessing a tax lien for the entire value of the landowner's portion of the irrigation loan issued by the water district.

-Section 3 states that the county treasurer will receive $5 per tract assessed for loans issued to landowners by an irrigation district, and this $5 will be assessed against each participating tract.
+Sections 3 and 6 state that the county treasurer will receive $5 per tract assessed for loans issued to landowners by an irrigation district, and this $5 will be assessed against each participating tract.